Khan/engblog/src/posts/lets-reduce.md

 ## Shorthand Syntax

-Javascript's implementation of `reduce` offers a convenient shorthand.
+JavaScript's implementation of `reduce` offers a convenient shorthand.

 I didn't mention this earlier, because I wanted to strip away all the non-essential bits before covering this little bit of syntactic sugar.
 In fact, if you still don't feel like you have a firm grasp on `reduce`, I'd advise skipping this section for now.
 It's not necessary knowledge to use `reduce`.